-Michael Brockman (co-artistic director and lead alto saxophonist) has been a faculty member of the UW School of Music since 1987, instructing saxophone performance and jazz composition and arranging.
-He studied saxophone and composition at the New England Conservatory, the Berklee College of Music and the Musikhochschule at the University of Cologne.
+Michael Brockman (SRJO Co-founder, Artistic Director, and lead alto saxophonist) has been with SRJO since its inception.
+A faculty member of the UW School of Music since 1987, instructing saxophone performance and jazz composition and arranging, his dedication to the art of jazz from every direction has been an invaluable asset to the world and those dedicated to preserving this uniquely American art form.
+Michael studied saxophone and composition at the New England Conservatory, the Berklee College of Music, and the Musikhochschule at the University of Cologne.
 He has recorded with groups in Washington D.C. and Boston, and in Seattle with the Seattle Symphony Orchestra, the Clarence Acox Sextet, new music ensembles, and chamber groups.
 Brockman is featured on the recent SSO recording of works by Shostakovich, and on recordings with the Simple Measures chamber music ensemble with SSO soloists including former SSO cellist Joshua Roman.